 - Children under 21 that you take care of

 - This would mean tax-dependent parents, tax-dependent siblings, or other tax-dependent relatives

 - You can only include these members of your family if you claim them as dependents on your taxes.

-- Spouse living apart: You can include a spouse you don’t live with unless you are divorced or legally separated
+- Spouses living apart: You can include a spouse you don’t live with unless you are divorced or legally separated

 - Unmarried domestic partners can be added if you have a child together or you’ll claim your partner as a tax dependent